Solutions Engineering, Integrations & Full-Stack Development

 Step 1: Find the Workflow

-We identify the one manual loop where AI can save real time: lead routing, document lookup, support triage, CRM cleanup, invoice work, or internal reporting.
+We identify one manual loop with clear inputs and outputs: lead routing, document lookup, support triage, CRM cleanup, invoice work, or internal reporting.

 02